-1. Mai Tai Bar at The Royal Hawaiian
+2. Mai Tai Bar at the Royal Hawaiian (Oahu)

-No surprise that The Royal Hawaiian’s classic bar, named after the drink in question, is once again the winner this year.
-After all, it’s dedicated to the famous mai tai, with a menu featuring seven variations made with different types of rum, each with a unique twist on the classic 1940s Trader Vic’s recipe, and one that claims to be as close to the classic as you can get.
-For the most hardcore of aficionados, there’s the Alii mai tai, $35 worth of only the finest aged rums topped with the bar’s signature “coco loco” foam and bitters.
+The Royal Hawaiian’s classic bar, named after the drink in question, is dedicated to the famous mai tai, with a menu featuring seven variations made with different types of rum, including one that claims to be as close to the classic 1940s Trader Vic’s recipe as you can get.
+For the most hardcore aficionados, there’s the Alii Mai Tai, $35 worth of only the finest aged rums topped with the bar’s signature “coco loco” foam and bitters.
 The Royal Hawaiian Hotel, 2259 Kalakaua Ave., Waikiki, Oahu.
 (808) 923-7311, royal-hawaiian.com/dining/maitaibar.

-This popular oceanfront bar is a mainstay in Waikiki, not just because of its mai tai, but due in a large part to it.
-What sets Duke’s mai tai apart?
-The recipe calls for POG (passion-orange-guava) juice, along with light Hawaiian rum and Old Lahaina dark rum.
-And, just in case you were thinking that the mai tai was a fruity, easygoing drink, Duke’s will set you straight right away with its delicious-but-potent rendition.
+This popular oceanfront bar is a mainstay in Waikiki, with due credit given to its famous mai tai, made with fresh PPOG (pineapple, passion orange, guava) juice, along with light Hawaiian rum and Old Lahaina dark rum.
+Just don’t mistake this mai tai for a fruity, easygoing drink; Duke’s version is delicious but potent.
 Outrigger Waikiki Beach Resort, 2335 Kalakaua Ave., Waikiki, Oahu, (808) 922-2268, dukeswaikiki.com.

 4. Tiki Bar at the Kaanapali Beach Hotel (Maui)